Methodology for the allocation of School Counselling Service

-The methodology for the school counselling services:
+The methodology for the School Counselling Services:

 - is informed by current research, feedback from stakeholders and NSW school and student data

-How is the school counselling resource calculated?
+How is the allocation of School Counselling Service calculated?

 The counselling allocation is based on student enrolment data and on indicators of student need.